mbucc/shmig/README.md

         └── 1485648520-testdata.sql
 ```

-When applying migrations to test, point shmig to the test directory.
+When applying migrations to test, point shmig to the test directory either
+via the command line or using the local config override file.

 Since migrations are applied in order of epoch seconds in the file name,
 this works.